Clinical Services, Operations & Community Impact at the Mass General Brigham Integrated Care Sites

 When fully operational, we estimate there will be a range of anywhere between 250-700 patients per weekday depending on the facility.

-Each site will create an estimated 200 permanent jobs to the community.
+Each site will create an estimated 200 permanent jobs in the community.
 The development of each site will also generate approximately 300 union construction jobs.

 The Mass General Brigham Safe Care Commitment is in effect at all locations across the system to provide the safest possible environment for our patients, visitors and staff.